stigrs/lnad/README.md

-# LNAD - Library for Network Analysis and Dismantling
+# Library for Network Analysis and Dismantling (LNAD)

 Library for network analysis and dismantling.